kjbrum/spotifyCurrentlyPlaying.js/README.md

 ## License

-Copyright © [Kyle Brumm](http://kylebrumm.com).
-Spotify Currently Playing is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).
+Copyright © [Kyle Brumm](http://kylebrumm.com). spotifyCurrentlyPlaying.js is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).